Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 ~8%

-Hip/knee replacements, spine surgery.
-JCI-accredited hospitals in Istanbul and Ankara handle complex orthopedic cases from the Middle East and Europe.
+Hip/knee replacement, spine surgery.
+JCI-accredited hospitals in Istanbul and Ankara treat complex orthopedic cases.

 Oncology & Other